 The Exposure Threshold assigned to a party shall be the threshold applied to such party for all Swaps in the aggregate.

-C. Annex B-2, Guaranty, is superceded and replaced by “Revised Annex B-2,” executed by Enron Corp.
+D. Annex B-2, Guaranty, is superceded and replaced by “Revised Annex B-2,” executed by Enron Corp.

 II.
 MISCELLANEOUS